 What is your approach to sustainability?

 Sustainability is a priority in everything we do.
 Being a start-up, we can’t always be perfect, but we’re always doing our best and striving to be better (excuse the pun!).
-Our mission is to be the most sustainable company we can.
-If you have any questions regarding this or any suggestions for us, feel free to get in touch on firstname.lastname@example.org.
+Our mission is to be the most sustainable company we can, and we’re currently creating a Sustainability Policy to help us implement this.
+If you have any questions regarding this or any suggestions for us, please do get in touch at email@example.com.

 Where do you source your soybeans?

-We either source our soybeans from local, organic farms in Indonesia or from Biogarantie® (https://biogarantie.be/) certified soybeans from Brazil and Germany which are dedicated to minimising waste, ensuring fair prices and prioritising environmental protection.
+We either source our soybeans ProTerra and fairtrade certified soybeans from Brazil and Germany which are dedicated to minimising waste, ensuring fair prices and prioritising environmental protection.

 Where are you based?

 We’re based in London in the UK, but our team works all over the world.
-Three members of our team work in Java in Indonesia, one member is in Boston in the US, one is in Nottingham and the rest are in London.
-We’re a company with Indonesian roots but an international perspective and ambition, as is reflected in our team!
+We also have team members in Jakarta and Bogor in Indonesia, Boston in the US and Nottingham in the UK.
+We’re a company with Indonesian roots but an international perspective and ambition, as reflected in our team!